shyampurk/TomatoQC/README.md

 ### Object Detector

-The [train_obj_detector_custom.py](code/train_obj_detector_custom.py) is the python script modified from the original Dlib objection sample code.
+The [train_obj_detector_custom.py](code/train_obj_detector_custom.py) is the python script modified from the original Dlib object detection sample code.
 It takes two parameters/arguments as input

 1) the path where its own data is stored. (path to own data)